Wbaker7702/asset/test_assets/References/README.md

 ![](./screenshots/InternalReferenceOvrInLayerStack.gif)

 ### Overriding an Internal Reference Target from a Different LayerStack
-When you create an external reference of the asset containing the internal references (e.g. a component model referenced into an assembly model), the "links" are hardened to behave like traditional external references losing the "linked" editing experience.
+When you create an external reference of the asset containing the internal references (e.g. a component model referenced into an assembly model), you can no longer author direct opinions on the target of the internal reference.
+That target is only accessible in the previous LayerStack.

 Here is an example of an assembly model that references the previous component model.
-In this new LayerStack, we attempt to change the color of the bolt "prefab" wanting to broadcast the change to all the prims that reference it.
+In this new LayerStack, we seemingly have access access to the "Prefabs" prim hierarchy, but that is not the same namespace that was used for the internal references.
+If you attempt to change the color of the bolt prefab expecting it to broadcast the change to all the prims that reference it like in the previous LayerStack, you'll notice the behavior is different here.

 _OverridingReferenceInternalReferencesTest.usda_
 ```python
 #usda 1.0